KoishiMoe/ChatBridge/README.md

     "qq_list": [],  // blacklist/whitelist of qq group members
     "mc_list": [],  // blacklist/whitelist of minecraft players
     "qq_whitelist": false,  // Whether the bridge should work in whitelist mode.
 If true, members not in the qq_list will not be able to use message forwarding.
-    "mc_whitelist": false  // same as above, but for minecraft
+    "mc_whitelist": false,  // same as above, but for minecraft "allow_easyauth_offline_reg_for_everyone": false,  // Allow everyone in the group to add EasyAuth force-offline player "allow_whitelist_for_everyone": false  // Allow everyone in the group to add a player to whitelist
 ```

 ## Kaiheila bot client